ISTE-VESIT-ORG/Machinera-2020/README.md

 4. NumPy Array Indexing
 5. NumPy Matrices

+_For more detail, visit [NumPy documentation](https://numpy.org/doc/stable/contents.html)_

 ## Pandas

 Pandas is the most popular Python library that is used for data analysis.
 It offers data structure and tools for effective data manipulation and analysis.
 It provides fast access to structured data, with highly optimized performance.
 We can analyze data in pandas using its core components, which are:
   _Series_ - Series is one-dimensional array defined in pandas that can be used to store any data type.
-  _DataFrames_ - The primary instrument of pandas is the two-dimensional table consisting of column and row labels, called data frames.
+  _DataFrames_ - The primary instrument of pandas is the two-dimensional table consisting of column and row labels, called data frames<br>

 The topics covered are: